-Dr. Bri-Mathias Hodge is an Associate Professor in the Department of Electrical, Computer and Energy Engineering and a Fellow of the Renewable and Sustainable Energy Institute (RASEI) at the University of Colorado Boulder.
-He is also a Chief Scientist in the Power Systems Engineering Center at the National Renewable Energy Laboratory (NREL).
-His research focuses on the modeling and simulation of power and energy systems, with an emphasis on the operational and planning challenges posed by the integration of renewable energy sources, such as wind and solar power.
-He is an author on over 100 journal articles and conference papers in this area and has received five best paper awards at the IEEE Power & Energy Society General Meeting.
-At NREL he has received Outstanding Mentor Awards on five occasions and received the NREL President’s Award in 2016.
-Dr. Hodge received a Fulbright Fellowship in 2016 for a sabbatical at VTT in Finland.
+Dr. Bri-Mathias Hodge's research focuses on the modeling and simulation of power and energy systems, with an emphasis on the operational and planning challenges posed by the integration of renewable energy sources, such as wind and solar power.
+He is an author on over 100 journal articles in this area and has received five best paper awards at the IEEE Power & Energy Society General Meeting.
+At NREL he has received Outstanding Mentor Awards on five occasions, the NREL President’s Award, the NREL Outstanding Performance Award, the NREL Director's Publication Impact Award , the NREL Chairman's Award, and a Fulbright Fellowship.
+He is also Associate Director and a Fellow of the Renewable and Sustainable Energy Institute (RASEI) and a Chief Scientist and a Distinguished Member of the Research Staff at the National Renewable Energy Laboratory (NREL).

-Power Systems, Multi-Energy Systems, Distributed Energy Resources (DERs)
+Power Systems, Multi-Energy Systems, Distributed Energy Resources (DERs), Process Systems Engineering

 ECEN 2250 - Introduction to Circuits and Electronics

 Introduces linear circuit analysis and design, including OP-Amps.
 Presents DC networks, including node and mesh analysis with controlled sources.
 Analysis of RL and RC circuits for both transient and sinusoidal steady-state responses using phasors.
 Recommended prerequisites: ECEN 1310 or CSCI 1300.

 ECEN 2310 - Programming with Mathematical Software